 Sally A. Moody, PhD

 Dr. Moody received her bachelor’s degree from Goucher College.
 She conducted her MS research in neuroscience under the tutelage of Richard Meszler, PhD, at the University of Maryland School of Dentistry, which launched her career path exploring the nervous system.
 She earned her PhD in neuroscience from the University of Florida and served a postdoctoral fellowship at the University of Utah until 1983.
-She then went to the University of Virginia and served on the faculty of the Anatomy and Cell Biology Department, the Department of Neuroscience, and the Developmental Biology program.
-In 1994, Dr. Moody joined GW as a full professor in the Department of Anatomy and Regenerative Biology.
+She then went to the University of Virginia and served on the faculty of the Anatomy & Cell Biology Department, the Department of Neuroscience, and the Developmental Biology program.
+In 1994, Dr. Moody joined GW as a full professor in the Department of Anatomy & Cell Biology.

 For more than 30 years, Dr. Moody’s lab has been working on issues specific to the development of the nervous system including the cranial sensory structures.
 Her research aims to discover mechanisms regulating neural cell fate and causes of birth defects.